marcocastignoli/authorization/README.md

 * PHP >= 7.0
 * Lumen >= 5.3

+## Authentication system
+First, you have to implement an authentication system, I suggest you to use "passport", for Lumen you can check this: https://github.com/dusterio/lumen-passport/

 ## Installation via Composer

-First install Lumen if you don't have it yet:
+Install Lumen if you don't have it yet:
 ```bash
 $ composer create-project --prefer-dist laravel/lumen lumen-app
 ```

-Then install Lumen Passport (it will fetch Laravel Passport along):
+Then install "authorization":

 ```bash
 $ cd lumen-app